SheryllGDS/message-patterns/confirmation/confirm-appointment-email.md

 You recently made an appointment to meet with the Home Office Reporting team about ((reason for appointment)).

 Your appointment is on ((date and time)) at ((full address)).
-Show this email at reception when you arrive, along with a form of identification, such as a passport.
+Show this email, along with a form of identification, such as a passport when you arrive.

 **You may face penalties if you don't show up.**